circuitdojo/air-quality-wing-library/README.md

 To compile an example, use `particle compile xenon examples/usage/usage.ino` command in [Particle CLI](https://docs.particle.io/guide/tools-and-features/cli#update-your-device-remotely) or use our [Desktop IDE](https://docs.particle.io/guide/tools-and-features/dev/#compiling-code).

 After your changes are done you can upload them with `particle library upload` or `Upload` command in the IDE.
 This will create a private (only visible by you) library that you can use in other projects.
-Do `particle library add AirQuality_myname` to add the library to a project on your machine or add the AirQuality_myname library to a project on the Web IDE or Desktop IDE.
+Do `particle library add AirQualityWing_myname` to add the library to a project on your machine or add the AirQualityWing_myname library to a project on the Web IDE or Desktop IDE.

 At this point, you can create a [GitHub pull request](https://help.github.com/articles/about-pull-requests/) with your changes to the original library.